chitras0505/student_performance_prediction/README.md

 The system analyzes student-related inputs such as:

-Math Score
+Math Score,
-Reading Score
+Reading Score,
-Writing Score
+Writing Score,
-Gender
-Lunch Type
+Gender,
-Parental Education
+Parental Education,
-Test Preparation Course
+Test Preparation Course,

 and predicts the student's performance category using the Random Forest Classifier algorithm.
 This project helps educational institutions identify students who may require additional academic support and enables data-driven decision-making for improving student outcomes.